The Effects of Reading The Quran

 In the first study participants’ took part in an experiment which was divided into two conditions.
 In one condition participants’ heart rate, blood pressure and perceived stress levels were measured before and after reading Surah Alam Nashrah and Surah Al Rahman from the Holy Qur’an.
 In the other condition participants heart rate, blood pressure, and perceived stress levels were measured before and after reading a non-religious material which was written in Arabic.
 The order of taking part in the two conditions was counterbalanced.
 So half of the participants read took part in the non-religious material condition first and then the Surah condition.
 And the other half took part in the Surah condition first and then the non-religious material condition.

-Data was analysed using two factor Anova and post hoc t-tests.
+Data were analyzed using two-factor Anova and post hoc t-tests.
 It was found that participants’ heart rate, blood pressure, (systolic and diastolic) and perceived stress levels decreased after reading Surah Alam Nashrah Surah Al Rahman from the Holy Qur’an.
-In contrast no significant effects were seen from reading the non-religious Arabic material.
+In contrast, no significant effects were seen from reading the non-religious Arabic material.